rickardlindberg/rliterate/rliterate.markdown

 ##### Container widget

-The container widget draws a box with border around a widget.
-Typically a page.
+The container widget draws a box with border.
+Widgets acan then be added to the container.
+Typically only a single page widget is added.

 `rliterate.py / <<classes>>`: